U.S. military turns back ships amid hope for new peace talks

 Trump said in an interview with the New York Post that there could be an update on U.S.-Iran talks in Pakistan within days.

-“You should stay there, really, because something could be happening over the next two days, and we’re more inclined to go there," Trump said in the interview, according to the Post.
-"It’s more likely, you know why?
+“You should stay there, really, because something could be happening over the next two days, and we’re more inclined to go there," Trump said, according to the Post.
+"It’s more likely.
+You know why?
 Because the field marshal is doing a great job."

 Field Marshal Asim Munir is Pakistan's army chief.

-The Post reported that Trump initially told the outlet that discussions were "happening" but "a little bit slow."
-The Post indicated that the next round of negotiations would likely take place in Europe, but he called back later to advise that the reporter stays in Pakistan.
+The Post reported that Trump initially told it that discussions were "happening" but that they were "a little bit slow."
+The Post indicated that the next round of negotiations would be likely to take place in Europe, but he called back later to advise that the reporter stay in Pakistan.

-European leaders call for inclusion of Lebanon in de-escalation
+European leaders call for including Lebanon in de-escalation

-Multiple European ministers of foreign affairs issued a joint statement today calling for the inclusion of Lebanon in a regional de-escalation.
+Multiple European foreign affairs ministers called in a joint statement today for including Lebanon in a regional de-escalation.

-While condemning Hezbollah attacks on Israel, the ministers also condemned Israeli attacks on Lebanon and on humanitarian organization workers in the region.
+While they condemned Hezbollah attacks on Israel, the ministers also condemned Israeli attacks on Lebanon and on humanitarian organization workers in the region.

 "We express our full solidarity and our steadfast support for the Lebanese people and authorities," the joint statement read.
 "We stand ready to provide emergency assistance to the more than one million displaced persons in Lebanon, in coordination with the Lebanese government."